michaelbeachler/not_augeas/README.md

 ## Limitations

-This module was tested on Open Source Puppet 4.x.
+This module was tested on Open Source Puppet 4.x and has no known issues.
-Resources with `match` must be done AFTER resources without `match` parameters.
-This is a bug and will be addressed in a future revision.

 ## Development